 Many people, misunderstanding the intended function of dental floss (which is to remove the film between your teeth, not dislodge food particles), use it incorrectly.
 Teeth should be flossed following brushing, not before.
 When using a tooth cleaner that incorporates fluoride, it's better to let it remain in your mouth while flossing, then rinse afterward.

-razor, blades, shaving oil/cream
+razor, blades, shaving lubricant

 Some hardy souls use soap, but my fair, sensitive skin demands something with more lubricative value.
-A remarkably effective alternative to a (bulky, often aerosol) container of shaving cream is shaving oil, a tiny (smaller than your thumb) 1/4-ounce plastic bottle of which will — at about three drops per shave — last for up to 90 shaves.
+A remarkably effective alternative to a (bulky, often aerosol) container of shaving cream/gel/foam is shaving oil, a tiny (smaller than your thumb) 1/4-ounce plastic bottle of which will — at about three drops per shave — last for up to 90 shaves.
 Sounds unlikely, but it works surprising well (oil being the best lubricant, after all), and also eliminates the need for after-shave lotions.

 Don't hesitate to shave in cold water: a surprisingly large number of people (myself included) do so by choice, and there are good arguments for the practice (for one, see Shaving Made Easy, page 51).
 It's certainly better for your skin, and actually quite refreshing, though some may find that it takes getting used to.

-In the absence of the no-longer-produced AVID4 Shaving System (the perfect travel razor), inexpensive disposable razors are probably the best alternative.
+In the absence of the no-longer-produced AVID4 Shaving System (the best travel razor ever), inexpensive disposable razors are probably the best alternative.
 And don't be in too great a hurry to toss them out: you can hone (as opposed to "sharpen") one — in much the same way as is done by old-fashioned razor strops — on your own arm.
 Whenever you find the blade(s) getting a bit dull, simply run them (in the non-cutting direction!) along the outside of your forearm, from wrist to elbow, about a dozen times.
 This can significantly extend the life of a razor, and is a trick well worth knowing.

 comb and/or hairbrush